microsoft/CollectServiceFabricData/docs/configuration.md

 - **Unique** - optional. bool. default true. if enabled, option ensures duplicate records are not ingested into same table.

 #### collectsfdata azure arguments (optional)

-- **AzureClientId** - optional. guid.
-- **AzureClientCertificate** - optional. string. used for non-interactive authorization. can be in the following forms:
-  - thumbprint if using local store 'D60F1AA6632B4C2A385879C227387359535B77DE'
-  - path to file name if using local file system 'cluster.pfx'
-  - subject name if using local store 'sfcluster.com'
-  - secret name if using azure key vault 'star-sfcluster-com'
-  - base64 string if adding cert directly into configuration 'MIIV3AIBAzCCF...Jsc='
-    You can use the following PowerShell script to obtain a Base64-encoded representation of a certificate:

-    ```powershell
-    [convert]::ToBase64String([io.file]::ReadAllBytes("C:\path\to\certificate.pfx"))
-    ```
-- **AzureClientSecret** - required if AzureClientId is specified and not using AzureClientCertificate. string.
-- **AzureKeyVault** - optional. can be used to store AzureClientCertificate if being used.
-  - 'https://{{key vault name}}.vault.azure.net/'
-- **AzureResourceGroup** - required if using Log Analytics and creating a workspace. string. if populated, value is used for creation of Log Analytics workspace.
-- **AzureResourceGroupLocation** - required if using Log Analytics and creating a workspace. string. if populated, value is used for location of resource group for creation of Log Analytics workspace.
-- **AzureSubscriptionId** - required if tenant contains multiple subscriptions and using AzureClientId.
-- **AzureTenantId** - optional. guid. used in confidential and public client authentication if *not* using 'common'.

 #### collectsfdata kusto arguments

 - **KustoCluster** - required. uri. kusto cluster ingest url found in properties in azure portal. example: https://ingest-{{cluster}}[.{{location}}].kusto.windows.net/{{database}}